 In today’s blog post, I’d like to discuss what we like to call the period table.
 The period table creates a distinct date range so you can slice your data any way you want.
 I’ll show you how you can create a dynamic date slicer in Power BI by using this period table.
+You may watch the full video of this tutorial at the bottom of this blog.

 As you can see, I have All Dates, Yesterday, Today, 5 Days, 15 Days, 1 Month, 3 Months, 6 Months, Year to Date, 1 Year, and 2 Years of data.